Skip to main content

 This guide applies to Mac computers

-Deploying and enforcing an OS version is as easy as adding an OS to your library and assigning it to an Assignment Map or Classic Blueprint.
+Deploying and enforcing a macOS version is as easy as adding Managed OS for macOS to your Library and assigning it to an Assignment Map or Classic Blueprint.
 To configure it, follow the steps below.

 About Managed OS for macOS

 Managed OS for macOS allows you to automatically deploy and enforce macOS updates across your fleet of Mac computers.
-Instead of manually managing OS updates, you can configure Iru Endpoint to handle the entire update process, including downloading, caching, and installing updates according to your specified schedule.
+Updates are delivered via Declarative Device Management (DDM).
+You can offer major macOS upgrades on-demand from Self Service or have them enforced automatically.
+Instead of manually managing macOS updates, you configure Iru Endpoint to handle the update process according to your specified schedule.

 How It Works